lj-ditrapani/ditrapani.info.old/hebrews11.markdown

 15 For if they cared about the country they'd left behind, they could have returned.
 16 But they're looking for a better country instead, a heavenly country.
 That is why **God isn't disappointed with them**, and is happy to be called their God, for he has built a city for them.

-God is pleased with them because the believed God had something in store for them that is better what the world has to offer.
+God is pleased with them because they believed God had something in store for them that is better what the world has to offer.
 They believed what they couldn't see was better than what they could see.

 {"verse": "Hebrews 17-19"}
 17 Abraham trusted God when he was tested and offered Isaac to God.
 Abraham, who had accepted God's promises, was still ready to offer to God his only son,